olchui428/isom3000h-project/README.md

 The directory for this subsection is [`contracts/`](contract/contracts).

+The smart contracts in this project adopt a modular design, meaning that each contract shall only serve one specific purpose, making it more scalable and easier to maintain and debug.
+Each "microservice" apart from the endpoint contracts have implemented access control such that only explicitly authorized contract addresses can call functions from and interact with each contract.

 ##### Part 1.1.1: Types

 Types are defined in and imported from the [`contracts/types/`](contract/contracts/types) directory.
 4 types are defined and used both internally, between contracts, and externally: